Rudd-O/qubes-pass/README.md

 for Ansible Qubes](https://github.com/Rudd-O/ansible-qubes) or the [`pass` lookup plugin for Ansible](https://github.com/gcoop-libre/ansible-lookup-plugin-pass) so that you can securely manage VMs and machines that require secrets.

+### Compatibility

+This program works with Qubes 3 and Qubes 4.

 ## Using the software